ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Project Initiation - Starting a Successful Project/01 - Defining project goals, scope, and success criteria/00 - Identifying Project Goals.md

 			- 95% of phone, chat, and email customer support tickets are resolved during the first contact
 			- Top 3 most requested new offering for distributed office environments are in pilot by the end of the second quarter
 			- Sales and support channels are available 24/7 by the end of the year
+				- **Office Green Sales Department OKRs**
+					- **Objective**
+						- Increase the sales team presence
+					- **Key Result**
+						- New sales offices are open in 10 cities by the end of the year
+		- These Key Results can be the basis for projects themselves
+			- *"Top 3 most requested new offering for distributed office environments are in pilot by the end of the second quarter"*
+				- Could involve the Plant Pals project